Woodstockskipper/SIinterJK/READMEengl.md

 The State Of Health (SOH) is not determined by the JK-BMS and is therefore fixed at 100%.

 In the next lines, the data is requested from the BMS.
 The corresponding value pairs are then read from the hex string received.
 The code is written for a LiFePo4 battery with 16 cells.
 When using lithium-ion batteries, fewer cells are usually used on the SI due to the higher cell voltage.
 Since the response string varies in length depending on the number of cells, the position of the required values changes.
-However, the addresses of the values can be determined from the documentation of the protocol (bms.protocol.v2.5.english.pdf).
+However, the addresses of the values can be determined from the documentation of the [BMS Protokoll description](bms.protocol.v2.5.english.pdf).
 The lines commented with * must then be adapted accordingly.

 For control purposes, the read and processed values are output in the terminal window when SIinterJK is started discretely (not in the background).
 The alarm and warning messages of the BMS are sent to the SI only as warnings, since the batteries are intrinsically safe by the BMS, it does not make sense to switch off the SI when alarms of the BMS occur.